 aluCine is committed to functioning as an outlet for the Latino community as a whole while embracing our community’s extraordinary diversity.

-After twenty-two years in the making, we look forward to seeing you this October 2018!
+After twenty-three years in the making, we look forward to seeing you this October 2019!